-- Add the white chocolate chips to a medium bowl and microwave in increments of 30-seconds, stirring in between, until melted.
+- Add the white chocolate chips to a medium bowl and microwave in 30-second intervals, stirring in between, until melted.

-- Next, add half a teaspoon to the white chocolate and mix well.
+- Next, add half a teaspoon of the peppermint extract to the white chocolate and mix well.

-- Sprinkle the chopped candy canes over the white chocolate and place in the refrigerator for at least 30-minutes or until the chocolate is hard.
+- Sprinkle the chopped candy canes over the white chocolate and place them in the refrigerator for at least 30 minutes or until the chocolate is hard.

-- Cut the chocolate and store it in air-tight containers and keep in the refrigerator.
+Store it in air-tight containers and keep it in the refrigerator.